PUBG's new 4x4 map Sanhok, previously known as Savage, is for players who're up for a little more feisty a challenge than usual.

 Finally, we've got an idea of how this map plays.
 Below is a quick-fire roundup of everything that's new or different about the 4x4 map Sanhok.

-Broadly speaking then, the main change to actual gameplay is the pace - indeed this is all we could really predict about the map on first announce.
+Broadly speaking though, the main change to actual gameplay is the pace - indeed this is all we could really predict about the map on first announce.
 Being half the size of Erangel and Miramar, Sanhok brings frantic early-game firefights, still a fairly quiet mid-game, and faster circles to hurry up the move to the late-game.
 Here are the other, more specific changes:

 - Weather's back! - contentious weather conditions like fog and rain have returned.
 They were unpopular at first, but the hardcore community has been after their return for some time, and we're personally delighted to see them back and mixing up our playstyles once again.

-- There's an Easter Egg - We won't spoil it, but it's from a film, and it's circular...
+- There's an Easter Egg location - We won't spoil it, but it's from a film, and it's circular...

 - The circle now spawns instantly - no more anxious waiting period before you know where to go.
 The white circle now starts instantly, giving you an immediate idea of where you need to head next and how long you have.